Essential Internet Explorer Statistics For Users To Understand Its History And Other Facts

 #9.
 In June 2022, Microsoft declared the end of life of Internet Explorer

 Internet Explorer lacked adaptability and offered only nominal functionality.

 #10.
-Microsoft Edge accounts for around 10.8 percent of the worldwide desktop browser market share
+In the United States, Microsoft Edge accounted for around 10% of the desktop browser market share in August 2023

 As Microsoft discontinued Internet Explorer, the market share of Edge increased significantly.

 - As of September 2023, the global market shares of Desktop Browser remain highest in Chrome with 64.31%.

 - Whereas, other web browsers market are Safari (12.46%), Edge (10.64%), Firefox (6.15%), Opera (4.08%), and 360 Safe (0.62%).